Podcast: Play in new window | Download

 A “green” recovery from economic and environmental meltdowns; the advent of Shareholder Activism 2.0 with binding resolutions at TARP banks; CSR adopts Web 2.0 strategies for sustainability reporting; is Wal-Mart really green?; and much more…

 Charlie Cray of the Center for Corporate Policy gives his take on the opportunities — and dangers — of the transition to the Obama Administration.
-Click to continue reading and listen to the show…
+Read the show transcript

 The ExxonMobil annual shareholder meeting this year carried high expectations from shareholder activists.
 Members of the Rockefeller family, descending from the founder of the Standard Oil monopoly that splintered into Exxon and Mobil, attended the meeting to support four different shareholder resolutions on corporate governance and climate change.
 Of these four, the resolution supported by most Rockefellers asked the company to split the CEO and Board Chair positions.
 Today’s CWR guest, Bob Monks, has filed this resolution at ExxonMobil since the early 2000s.
 His struggle to hold ExxonMobil accountable exemplifies the broader struggle to hold corporations accountable described in his new book, Corpocracy.
 Monks is co-founder of Institutional Shareholder Services, The Corporate Library, Lens Governance Advisors, and a former Labor Department official in the Reagan Administration.